 How to get here

 You can also take the Metro Red Line to Karlaplan and walk from there.
 The walk takes about 20 minutes.
 For bus and tram timetables and departure points, consult the SL public transport information service

-E18 from the west Park at the Wennergren Center and take Bus 52 to Sergels Torg.
-Change to tram (7) bound for Djurgården.
+E18 from the west Park at Wenner-Gren Center and take bus 52 to Sergels Torg.
+Change to tram 7 from Kungsträdgården bound for Djurgården.

 By boat or public ferry

-Moor in our own guest harbour during opening hours (by Bläckfisken, coordinates N 59°19'32, E18°05'75).
-You can also moor at Wasahamnen, a full-service guest harbour just a few cable-lengths from Gröna Lund.
+You can also moor at Wasahamnen, a full-service guest marina just a few cable lengths from Gröna Lund.
 Click here to read more about Wasahamnen.

-Hint!
-If you tie up at Wasahamnen, try to get as far into the harbor as possible to avoid the swell from other boats passing by.
+Tip: If you moor at Wasahamnen, try to get as far into the harbour as possible to avoid the swell from other boats passing by.

 By bike or on foot

-Why not take a beautiful stroll to Gröna Lund?
-It's also the cheapest option!
-Walk across Djurgården Bridge, and then continue on along Djurgårdsvägen and past Nordiska Museet.
+Walk over the Djurgårdsbron bridge, then continue along Djurgårdsvägen and walk past Nordiska Museet.
 You can also take the pedestrian route through Galärparken, along the waterfront and past the Vasa Museum and the museum ships.

-The walk from Djurgården Bridge takes around 10 minutes, depending on how fast you walk and how often you stop to take in the wonders of Djurgården along the way.
+The walk from Djurgårdsbron bridge takes about 10 minutes, depending on how fast you walk and how often you stop to admire the wonders of Djurgården along the way.

 By train or plane